 After Edward IV died, the Woodvilles unsuccessfully attempted to have Edward V crowned and Richard’s Lord Protector status ignored.
 Likewise, Cersei dispenses with Ned’s appointment by simply ripping up the will Robert Baratheon wrote.

 In this story line, Joffrey is in the Edward V role.
 He is the son of the Edward IV-esque Robert Baratheon.
-In fact, I would argue that Joffrey enacts a counterfactual version of what might have arisen had Edward V survived — or very darkly imagined version.
+In fact, I would argue that Joffrey enacts a counterfactual version of what might have arisen had Edward V survived — or a very darkly imagined version.
 Now, before people start throwing virtual rotten eggs at me for comparing the evil Joffrey to the innocent and doomed prince in the tower, consider the nature of the medieval hereditary princeling (aka “young prince”).

 The typical medieval heir to the throne grew up never hearing criticism, never being reprimanded or fearing consequences, having whipping boys, and being surrounded by sycophants.
 Also consider what children are like – their cruelty – before they learn compassion and self-control.
 Princes who inherit the throne – especially before adulthood – are quite often a recipe for sociopaths or, at the very least, malignant narcissists.